TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.2-purpose-driven-architecture/_index.md

 The answer is obviously no. Even application teams do not know as some of the applications may not be developed yet.
 Their vendors may not know either as the usage is not yet known.

-Promising that the SDDC will serve all 10,000 VMs well is akin to promising the highway you architect will serve all the cars, buses and motorcycles well, when we can’t predict how many there are and how often they will use it.
+Promising that the SDDC will serve all 10,000 VMs well is akin to promising the highway you architect will serve all the cars, buses and motorcycles well, when we can't predict how many there are and how often they will use it.
 We will cover this more in the [Performance](/operations-management/chapter-2-performance-management/) section.

 So how can we promise that your IaaS will serve your customers well?